vmware/container-service-extension/docs/RBAC.md

 * If my administrator does not grant me the new right, will I lose access to my previously deployed clusters?
     * You will still be able to access previously deployed clusters.
-You will not be able to modify them.
+You will not, however, be able to modify them.